pfirmstone/JGDMS/qa/README.txt

-     Suppose your home directory is /home/myUsername, and suppose you checkout the river distribution (including the QA test source) from the Apache River Project as show below,
+     Suppose your home directory is /home/myUsername, and suppose you checkout the river distribution (including the QA test source) from the River-Internet Project as show below,

      > cd ~
      > svn checkout \